-The overhead telecommunications cable along The Northern Road would be replaced by an underground line within the road diversion.
-The underground telecommunications cable that runs along Badgerys Creek Road from Elizabeth Drive to Bringelly Exchange would be replaced by an underground line along The Northern Road, including the diversion.
-Customers north of Elizabeth Drive serviced by Bringelly Exchange would instead by serviced by Luddenham Exchange via underground optical fibre cable along Elizabeth Drive and Lawson Road.
+The overhead telecommunications cable along The Northern Road is expected to be replaced by an underground line within The Northern Road realignment.
+The underground telecommunications cable that runs along Badgerys Creek Road from Elizabeth Drive to Bringelly Exchange could be relocated subject to Badgerys Creek Road remaining open south of Pitt Street.
+In such a case, a link could be retained by using Lawson Road and Pitt Street to connect to the existing optic fibre cable, thereby having no impact on customers north of Elizabeth Drive and east of Badgerys Creek currently reliant on the Bringelly exchange.
+In the event that Badgerys Creek Road is closed entirely and the existing cable removed, customers north of Elizabeth Drive and east of Badgerys Creek serviced by Bringelly Exchange would instead be expected to be by serviced by Luddenham Exchange via underground optical fibre cable along Elizabeth Drive.
+Regardless of the option, this process would be managed and co-ordinated by Telstra.